Pull to refresh

 4-CMC is one of those modern drug-market products built for speed: cheap, tweakable chemistry that can be sold as a "new" stimulant the moment the old one gets banned.
 On December 17, 2025, the U.S. finally snapped the trap shut—DEA's Schedule I controls for 4-CMC took effect nationwide.

-The stakes aren’t just about one molecule.
-This is the recurring story of regulators chasing a moving target: international bodies schedule a substance, domestic agencies translate that into real enforcement power, and sellers pivot to the next near-clone.
-Today’s rule expands prosecution leverage, tightens lab and research handling rules, and pushes the market toward substitute cathinones.
+4-CMC is one molecule in a longer race.
+International bodies schedule a substance, domestic agencies translate that into enforcement power, and sellers pivot to the next near-clone.
+Today's rule expands prosecution leverage, tightens lab and research handling, and pushes the market toward substitute cathinones.

 Key Indicators